zjs1024/huzijs/framework_design.md

 # huzi template and framework design
 <pre>
 *************************************************************************************
+ Target: A light weight JS framework that implemented MVC, templates and JSON web services, well orgnized, easy to use and expend.
- Target: clean, efficient and light weight web app Framework design:
+ Framework design:
-   1. use "_" as the base object of the app(it is not underscore.js, you can name whatever you want). it will contains Model, Views, Controllers and other functions.
+   1. use "_" as the base object of the app(it is not underscore.js, I just think it is easy to type, you can name whatever you want). it will contains Model, Views, Controllers and other functions, all the following objects can be put in a seperate js file if it grows big.
       _.model : define all the data models and can be a init object when create new _.controllers: functions that handle the actions
       _.templates: templates dictionary contains all the templates